Deducteam/lambdapi/docs/README.md

 Who is this for?
 ----------------

-The Lamdbapi user manual concerns mainly people that want to develop proofs or encodings of logics using Lambdapi.
-People who want to use Lambdapi as an API for proof interoperability should consult the OCaml documentation generated with `make doc` at the root of the git repository.
+The Lamdbapi user manual concerns mainly people who want to develop proofs or encodings of logics using Lambdapi.
+People who want to use Lambdapi as an API for proof interoperability should consult the OCaml documentation generated with `make odoc` at the root of the git repository.

 Where do I start?
 -----------------